MrCorndog-88/Sain-Presets/README.md

 - Medium is close to I Like Pain.
 - Hard is close to Death Wish.

-All versions feature refined hearing for more realistic audio detection.
+All versions feature refined hearing for more realistic audio detection similar to what the player can hear.

 Important:
 HEADLESS versions are not performance-limited — AI remain fully active at any distance, which will reduce FPS.